awael/DEF-to-SVG/README.md

 For building and running the program:

+clone/download the files from "final branch"

-Run main.py and input DEF and LEF paths
+Run "main.py" and input DEF and LEF paths

 Choose whether to highlight to DFF and clk nets or not ( 1:Yes / 0:No)